Brazilian Navy Nuclear Program: Nuclear science in the Navy

 The Brazilian nuclear program has been linked to the military since its inception, as in other sectors of science and technology, such as aeronautics, engineering, and telecommunications.
-The common ideology across all these sectors was development through industrialization, and the method was the alliance between the Armed Forces and technocrats.
+The common ideology across all these sectors was development through industrialization, and their method, a military-technocratic alliance.
 The Brazilian Navy in particular became one of the main actors in the Brazilian nuclear field, in a connection that begins with Vice Admiral and naval engineer Álvaro Alberto da Mota e Silva (1889–1976).
 His name was given to the power plant complex in Angra dos Reis—the Almirante Álvaro Alberto Nuclear Center—and to the future nuclear submarine Álvaro Alberto.
 Alberto presided over the first two meetings of the United Nations Atomic Energy Commission in the 1940s and, in the following decade, Brazil's National Research Council (CNPq), then the leading agency in Brazil's nuclear sector.
 His vision for the country's nuclear future aligned with nationalist political sectors.

 Strategic orientation

-The use of nuclear energy to naval propulsion was considered as early as 1954, when the professional journal Revista Marítima Brasileira published a translation of an article by American officer E. B. Roth on the United States Navy's nuclear submarine program.
+The use of nuclear energy in naval propulsion was considered as early as 1954, when the professional journal Revista Marítima Brasileira published a translation of an article by American officer E. B. Roth on the United States Navy's nuclear submarine program.
 The first vessel of this kind in the world, the USS Nautilus, would enter service the following year.
-At the time, the Brazilian Submarine Flotilla used conventional propulsion, that is, diesel-electric, which offers inferior performance.
-The Brazilian submarines were surplus American units from World War II.
-Their operational concept fit within the collective defense of the Western Hemisphere, playing a supporting role to the U.S. Navy, favoring anti-submarine warfare at the expense of the classic submarine role of denying sea use to the enemy.
+At the time, the Brazilian Submarine Flotilla used conventional (diesel-electric) propulsion, which offers inferior performance.
+Brazilian submarines were surplus American World War II boats.
+Their operational concept fit within the collective defense of the Western Hemisphere as an auxiliary to the U.S. Navy, favoring anti-submarine warfare at the expense of the classic submarine role of denying sea use to the enemy.

-Until concrete interest in nuclear propulsion emerged in the 1970s, the fleet incorporated new submarines of European origin and broadened its range of missions.
-Foreign policy became more oriented toward the "north-south" axis and less toward "east-west", while domestic policy turned its attention to the resources of the territorial sea.
-The new generation of strategic thinkers, such as officers Mário César Flores and Armando Vidigal, proposed focusing more on national interests than collective ones.
-Another concern was escaping external technological dependence.
+Before concrete interest in nuclear propulsion emerged in the 1970s, the fleet commissioned new submarines of European origin and broadened its range of missions.
+Foreign policy took on a more "north-south" and less "east-west" orientation, while domestic policy turned its attention to resources in the territorial sea.
+A new generation of strategic thinkers, such as officers Mário César Flores and Armando Vidigal, proposed a greater focus on national over collective interests.
+Another concern was to escape external technological dependence.

-In this context, nuclear submarines, with their stealth, autonomy, and speed, were attractive options for coastal defense.
-A 1975 document from the Superior War School mentions: "still within the framework of acquiring new units, two projects under study are intended to have a major impact, namely: the construction or acquisition of a helicopter carrier and the adoption of nuclear propulsion in naval units".
+In this context, nuclear submarines, with their stealth, autonomy, and speed, seemed attractive options for coastal defense.
+Navy Minister Adalberto de Barros Nunes brought up the topic in a lecture at the Naval War College on October 26, 1973.
+He proposed that his successors begin technical studies to build a nuclear submarine and build or acquire a helicopter carrier, both of which were to be budget priorities.
+A 1975 document from the War College (ESG) mentions both "projects under study destined to have a major impact".